Islamic eschatology: Resurrection theories

 Although Islamic philosophers and scholars were in general agreement on a bodily resurrection after death, interpretations differ in regard to the specifications of bodily resurrection.
 Only a few philosophers, such as Ibn Sina, explicitly rejected bodily resurrection, arguing that true pleasure cannot be experienced through the body, and that returning to it at the time of the Greater Resurrection would be unjust.
-The most prominent theories on the nature of bodily resurrection are the following:
+The most prominent theories on the nature of bodily resurrection are that: